jaguar2014/NewsApi/README.md

-# SecurityTemplate
+# Ashu's News Api
-## Security Template with basic settings

-This project can be used as a template for a Spring Boot application that includes security.
+## app for consuming newsapi.org webservice

 ### It has: